Tevinthuku/tox/README.md

 1. Clone this project
 2. Run `npm install` and `npm run build`
-3. Open a new terminal and run `node lib/tox.js file test.tox` to run a file (test.lox is in the root)
+3. Open a new terminal and run `node lib/tox.js file test.tox` to run a file (`test.tox` is in the root)
 4. To run the repl run `node lib/tox.js repl`

 ## Syntax